zehpunktbarron/iOSMAnalyzer/README.md

 - Osmium: http://wiki.openstreetmap.org/wiki/Osmium/Quick_Start
 - OSM-History-Splitter (Splits *.osh files into smaller extracts): https://github.com/MaZderMind/osm-history-splitter
-- OSM-History-Renderer/Importer (Imports an *.osh file to a PostGIS? database): https://github.com/MaZderMind/osm-history-renderer.
+- OSM-History-Renderer/Importer (Imports an *.osh file to a PostGIS database): https://github.com/MaZderMind/osm-history-renderer.
 The importer has some bugs which have to be considered.
 Deleted ways and polygons are imported as if they have not been deleted!
 Furthermore I extended the importer to also consider user names and user ids.
 Add the lines added in the attached files "handler.hpp" and "00-before.sql" to your version.
 When using the OSM-History-Importer I figured out some problems if the user name of the database and the linux user differed.
 To avoid any problems use the same name.
-- PostgreSQL?/PostGIS database.
-The tool was developed under PostgreSQL?
-9.1.9 and PostGIS?
-1.5.3.
-I did not test it on PostGIS?
-2.x
+- PostgreSQL/PostGIS database.
+The tool was developed under PostgreSQL 9.1.9 and PostGIS 1.5.3.
+I did not test it on PostGIS 2.x
 - You need “psycopg2” (http://www.initd.org/psycopg/) to connect the database with the python tool:

 <pre><code>sudo apt-get build-dep python-psycopg2 python-pip